WeeknightMVP/c9.ide.language.cryptol/README.md

 built via `c9 build` cannot currently be loaded into the initialization script.
 On legacy Cloud9, the `package.json` can be loaded directly:

-  1. Upload this top-level `/cryptol` plugin folder into `~/.c9/plugins`.
+  1. Upload all files into `~/.c9/plugins/c9.ide.language.cryptol/`.

-  2. Add `package.json` to the arguments of `services.pluginManager.loadPackage`
-     in the initialization script:
+  2. Add `package.json` to the arguments of `services.pluginManager.loadPackage` in the initialization script:

      ```JavaScript
        services.pluginManager.loadPackage([